Kruuten/CustomerService/README.md

 # CustomerService
-Spring boot App with frontend on React, PostgreSQL, Docker, Swagger
+Spring boot App with frontend on React, PostgreSQL, Docker, Swagger, Jacoco

 ### Instrucion to install: ###
 #### 1. Clone project.
 From command line: ####